watson-developer-cloud/assistant-web-chat-service-desk-starter/README.md

 - [Node.js](https://nodejs.org/en/download/)

+## Example Implementations
+1. Genesys PureCloud
+2. Twilio Flex

 ## Development

 To set up your development environment, first fork this repository.

 Copy `.env-sample` to `.env` and change the `SERVICE_DESK_CLASS` variable to run the target service desk implementation.
 If you do not provide any value, it will run the Mock service desk that we provide by default.

-If you want to run twilio flex, then `src/middleware` folder has a `flex` folder which has instructions on how to run the middleware.
+If you are running an integration which needs middleware, then `src/middleware` folder has a corresponding folders for middlewares which has instructions on how to run the middleware.

 Run `npm install`